Le Grand Meaulnes: Plot summary

-François Seurel, who has now become a school teacher like his father, finally manages to find Yvonne de Galais and reunites her with Meaulnes.
-Yvonne still lives with her aging father in what is left of the old family estate, "Les Sablonnières", which is closer than the two young friends had first imagined in earlier years.
-Yvonne de Galais is still single and confesses to Meaulnes that he is and has always been the love of her life.
-Yvonne de Galais accepts, with her father's blessings, Augustin Meaulnes' marriage proposal.
-However, the restless Meaulnes leaves Yvonne the day after their wedding in order to find her lost brother Frantz (whom he had once promised to help) and re-unite him with his fiancée Valentine.
+François, who has now become a school teacher like his father, finally manages to find Yvonne de Galais and reunites her with Meaulnes.
+Yvonne still lives with her aging father in what is left of les Sablonnières, which is closer than the two young friends had first imagined in earlier years.
+Yvonne is still single and confesses to Meaulnes that he is and has always been the love of her life.
+She accepts, with her father's blessings, Meaulnes' marriage proposal.
+However, the restless Meaulnes leaves Yvonne the day after their wedding in order to find her lost brother Frantz (whom he had once promised to help) and re-unite him with his fiancée, Valentine.
 Yvonne remains at the château, where she gives birth to a little girl but dies two days later.

 Eventually François lives in the house Meaulnes and Yvonne lived in and raises the little girl there, while waiting for the return of his friend Meaulnes.
-While looking through old papers François discovers a handwritten diary by Meaulnes.
+While looking through old papers, François discovers a handwritten diary by Meaulnes.
 During the years in Paris (before François brought Meaulnes and Yvonne back together), Meaulnes had met and romanced Valentine, the fiancée who had jilted Frantz on the night of the party.

 Meaulnes does return, after a year and eight months, having brought Frantz and Valentine back together.
 He discovers that Yvonne has died and left a daughter, whom he claims.
 Four years have elapsed since the beginning of the story.

+Inspiration

+François Seurel’s childhood is based on Alain-Fournier’s own childhood in the country, where his parents were the school teachers.
+François’ personality also mirrors his own at that age, as he was more obedient and quiet than he grew up to be.

+Everything about Augustin Meaulnes is based on Alain-Fournier himself from his teenage years: his personality, his hopes and dreams and his idealistic quest.

+Yvonne De Galais is based on Yvonne de Quièvrecourt, the girl he met, fell in love with and lost track of when he was 19, and who remained the love of his life.
+Augustin and Yvonne’s first encounter tells almost exactly the tale of their own.
+Augustin’s quest to find her again mirrors Alain-Fournier’s in Paris from 1905 to 1907, except that his Yvonne was actually married when he found that out.

+Frantz De Galais is also Alain-Fournier’s alter ego, reflecting his evolving identity emerging after his own heartbreak: his refusal to fit in the confinement of adulthood, his thirst for freedom and imagination and his hypersensitivity making him be seen as emotionally unstable by regular people.

+The character of Valentine and her relationship with Meaulnes is based on Jeanne Bruneau, Alain-Fournier’s sweetheart from 1910 to 1912 and their romance.
+Like Meaulnes, he felt like he still belonged to Yvonne, but he was also scared of what would become of Jeanne if he didn’t watch over her, and he was reproaching her for not believing enough.